Infertility in womenPelvic inflammatory disease; Polycystic ovary syndrome

 - For women who have regular menstrual cycles, having sexual intercourse every 1 to 2 days during the "fertile window" can increase the chances for conception.
 The fertile window is the 6 days leading up to and including ovulation.

 - Couples should avoid using water-based sexual lubricants because they can damage the sperm's ability to swim.
 Instead, try mineral oil, canola oil, or commercial "fertility friendly" labeled products.

-Infertility affects about 10% of all couples.
 About a third of infertility problems are due to female infertility, and another third are due to male infertility.
 In the remaining cases, infertility affects both partners or the cause is unclear.
-Although this report specifically addresses infertility in women, it is important for the male partner to be tested at the same time.

 The Female Reproductive System

-During a woman’s monthly menstrual cycle, her body prepares for conception and pregnancy.
-The average menstrual cycle is about 28 days but anywhere from 21 days to 35 days is considered normal.
+During a woman's monthly menstrual cycle, her body prepares for conception and pregnancy.
+The average menstrual cycle is about 28 days but a normal cycle can range from 21 to 35 days.
 The menstrual cycle is divided into three phases: Follicular, Ovulatory, and Luteal.

 - The dominant follicle produces estrogen.
 The other follicles stop growing and disintegrate.